sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ### Burn M1s

-Connect this board by its TypeC UART port with computer, 2 serial port will be shown on your computer (If your mouse doesn't work after connecting board with computer, please disconnect board with computer and visit [Burn onboard bl702](#burn-onboard-bl702) to solve this problem).
+Connect this board by its TypeC UART port with computer, 2 serial ports will be shown on your computer (If your mouse doesn't work after connecting board with computer, please disconnect board with computer and visit [Burn onboard bl702](#burn-onboard-bl702) to solve this problem).

 #### Burn with graphical application